Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 When we find ourselves confronted by the need for a miraculous healing, we should “stand” upon his written promises and also ask the Holy Spirit for insight into his specific will for that particular situation.

 Let me give a practical example.
 Usually when I pray for a very old person who seemingly has a terminal illness, I ask for healing according to the revealed will of God in the Bible.
 However, I am also aware that all of us have been assigned a God-given time to die.
 Therefore, I listen to the voice of the Spirit in my heart for specific directions as to how to pray.
 I once had a dear friend who was dying of cancer.
 When I sought the Lord regarding her situation, I believe I clearly heard him say that she was going to die, that her long period of suffering was coming to an end.
-This was a person whom God had previously healed miraculously at least twice.
+This was a person whom God had previously healed miraculously more than once.
 It was someone for whom I had joined my faith with hers and her husband’s for one of those big miracles.
 It was not as if we were lacking faith, but this time was different.
 As her pastor, my ministry toward her changed after hearing from God that this was her time to go be with him.
 Instead of holding out a false hope of experiencing physical healing once again, I did my best to prepare her to die well in faith as an example to those of us who observed how she handled things.
 I am happy to say that she died in faith just as she had previously lived and been healed by faith.
+As a side note, she and her husband both said that God gave them no specific “rhema” word for healing in the last case, as he had previously done for them.
+We all knew in our hearts that it was time for her to transition into heaven.
+Being open to the Spirit keeps us from being what I call “mechanical” in our application of faith.
+God is not a Grand Vending Machine in the heavens from whom we can ring up a healing at will by saying all the right things.

 Faith’s goal is to bring glory to God, not just to get what we want.

 There is a profound mystery to healing.
 Some receive a miracle.
-Others do not, and we should not automatically assign the latter in every case to unbelief.
-Doing so places an intolerable burden on our shoulders to earn our own healing by exercising the required level of faith.
+Others do not, at least not in this short life, and we should not automatically blame unbelief.
+Telling people they do not have enough faith places an intolerable burden on our shoulders to more or less earn our own healing by exercising the required level of faith.
 God’s often unknowable reasons and purposes are not ours to command.

 There is a dynamic tension between surrender to God’s mysterious will and holding on to God’s revealed promises with unbreakable trust.